 Once you consider all costs, it’s time to consider what you’re measuring.
 Ideally, you should measure and optimize internal conversions and revenue based on metrics that grow your bottom line.
 It’s true that you can consider historical data and trends, and external factors like industry benchmarks and competitive activity.
 However, you want to get as close to revenue as possible.
 You want to focus on what's going to happen to your business, not the marketplace.

-Conversion & Revenue
+Calculating Cost Per Conversion & Revenue Per Customer

 When approaching conversion and revenue data, you’ll typically consider cost per acquisition—or, the cost it takes for you to acquire a customer.
 This metric helps identify how much you need to spend to gain one new customer, lead, or online sale.
 It’s also important to dig a little deeper and uncover lifetime value.
 This means understanding the sales life cycle of your customers.
 And finally, you’ll want to determine return on investment (ROI) or return on ad spend (ROAS) to fully understand how well your marketing program is working.

-Historical Data & Trends
+Unpacking The Influence Of Historical Data & Trends

 A lot of times, forecasts and projections are also influenced by historical trends.
 You can base your decisions on what’s happened in previous years, and factor in the impact of seasonality or other significant changes that you project will happen again.
 This may include:

-- Sales or promotions
+- Sales or promotion periods

 - New website launches that could impact performance

 - New campaigns in the marketplace that could drive different results or different customers into your funnel